JeremieLitzler/vueschool-course/course-robust-vue-js-forms-with-formkit.md

 </FormKit>
 ```

-The `:value` tells FormitKit that it need to bind the `formData` object to the inputs.
+The `:value` tells FormKit that it need to bind the `formData` object to the inputs.
 You declare it in the script setup:

 ```typescript
 const formData = ref({